wilburc/wilburc.github.io/_portfolio/ugh.md

 # Make a thing

-So I though it would be hilarious to make a bot to complain to — one that doesn’t try to empathize with you or be your therapist (like *Siri* — gross), but just listen to you and sympathize.
+I though it would be hilarious to make a bot to complain to — one that doesn’t try to empathize with you or be your therapist (like *Siri* — gross), but just listen to you and sympathize.
 It validates your complaints regardless of validity — it doesn’t do any more than you want.

+On a more serious note, I did want to create a safe space where people having difficulty with bottled-up feelings could express themselves.

 I described the idea as “SmarterChild meets Online Diaries.”